core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 New "core.dns" Resource Type
 ----------------------------

-IANA is requested to assign an new Resource Type (rt=) Link Target Attribute, "core.dns" in the "Resource Type (rt=) Link Target Attribute Values" sub-registry, within the "CoRE Parameters" register {{?RFC6690}}.
+IANA is requested to assign a new Resource Type (rt=) Link Target Attribute, "core.dns" in the "Resource Type (rt=) Link Target Attribute Values" sub-registry, within the "CoRE Parameters" register {{?RFC6690}}.